hoyleb/chippr/README.md

 ## Documentation

 Documentation can be found on [ReadTheDocs](http://chippr.readthedocs.io/en/master/).
+The draft of the paper documenting the details of the method can be found [here](https://github.com/aimalz/chippr/blob/master/research/paper/draft.pdf).

 ## People